bdwilliams/vagrant-base-lamp/README.md

 $ git clone https://github.com/bdwilliams/vagrant-base-lamp.git project
 ```

+### Vhost Configuration

 	You will then need to "cd project/www" and place any code directories that will be configured as vhosts.

+### SQL Configuration

-	Alternatively, you may place any *.sql files into the project/sql directory and have them loaded during vagrant up.
+	You may place any *.sql files into the project/sql directory and have them loaded during vagrant up.

 ```
 $ git submodule init